jasonmerino/react-native-simple-store/README.md

 Instead of storing strings in an array like the above example, let's store objects.
 We will create a new array to store on the user's device named 'artists'.

 	const femaleArtist = {
 		name: 'Lady Gaga',
 		age: 31,
 		gender: 'female'
 	}

 	const maleArtist = {
 		name: 'The Weeknd',
 		age: 27,
 		gender: 'male'
 	}

 	store.push('artists', femaleArtist) // Creates a new array, and inserts this object into it. store.push('artists', maleArtist) // Adds this new object to the end of the array.

-	// Our new object will look like this when we retrieve it [
+	// Our new array will look like this when we retrieve it [
 		{
 			name: 'Lady Gaga',
 			age: 31,
 			gender: 'female'
 		},
 		{
 			name: 'The Weeknd',
 			age: 27,
 			gender: 'male'
 		}
 	]